The Art and Science of Connecting Mind, Body, and Emotion for Student Success Conference

 Founder of the Ever Forward Club

-In 2004, he started the Ever Forward Club to provide support for African American and Latino males who were not achieving their potential.
-Since its inception, the Ever Forward Club has helped all of its more than 150 members graduate from high school and 93 percent of them have gone on to attend two- or four-year colleges, join the military, or enter trade school.
+In 2004, during Ashanti’s first year teaching high school math, he started the Ever Forward Club to provide support for African-American and Latino males who were not achieving to their potential.
+Since then, Ever Forward has helped all of its more than 150 members graduate from high school, and 93% of them have gone on to attend two- or four-year colleges or military or trade school.

 Teacher, author, researcher, and master facilitator